-Laboratory Documentation Package (LDOC): The material produced by the Laboratory upon request by the TA, RMA or WADA, as set forth in the TD on Laboratory Documentation Packages (TD LDOC), to support an analytical result such as an AAF or an ATF.
+Laboratory Documentation Package (LDOC): The material produced by the Laboratory upon request by the TA, RMA or WADA, as set forth in the TD on Laboratory Documentation Packages (TD LDOC), to support an analytical result such as an Adverse Analytical Finding as set forth in the WADA Technical Document for AAF or an ATF.

-[Comment to Laboratory Documentation Package: Laboratories and ABP Laboratories may also produce ABP LDOCs, if requested by the TA, RMA, Passport Custodian, APMU or WADA to support the compilation of an ABP Documentation Package.]
+[Comment to Laboratory Documentation Package: Laboratories and ABP Laboratories may also produce ABP LDOCs, if requested by the TA, RMA, Passport Custodian, APMU or WADA to support the compilation of an ABP Documentation Packages (TD LDOC)Package.]

 Limit of Quantification (LOQ): Analytical parameter of assay technical performance.
-Lowest concentration of an Analyte in a Sample that can be quantitatively determined with acceptable precision and accuracy (i.e., acceptable MU) under the stated Test Method conditions.
+Lowest concentration of an Analyte in a Sample that can be quantitatively determined with acceptable precision and accuracy (i.e., acceptable Measurement UncertaintyMU) under the stated testTest Method conditions.

-Threshold Substance: A Prohibited Substance for which the identification and quantitative determination (e.g., concentration, ratio, score, or any other measurable analytical parameter, as defined by WADA) of an Analyte in excess of a predetermined DL, or, when applicable, the establishment of an exogenous origin, constitutes an AAF.
-Threshold Substances are identified as such in the TD on DLs (TD

-DL) and other applicable TDs.
+Threshold Substance: An exogenous or endogenous Prohibited Substance, Metabolite or Marker of aA Prohibited Substance for which the identification and quantitative determination (e.g., concentration, ratio, score), or any other measurable analytical parameter, as defined by WADA) of an Analyte in excess of a pre-determined Decision LimitDL, or, when applicable, the establishment of an exogenous origin, constitutes an Adverse Analytical FindingAAF.
+Threshold Substances are identified as such in the Technical DocumentTD on Decision LimitsDLs (TD DL) and other applicable TDs.